jalinmayberry/Home-SOC-Lab/PART 2.md

 Part 2 - Configuring Destinations

-### Welcome to Part 2 of the Home SOC Lab!
+## Welcome to Part 2 of the Home SOC Lab!

-In this section, we will set up critical destinations for our data pipeline.
-This ensures that the logs collected in Part 1 are stored long-term and are available for real-time analysis.
+In this section, we’ll take the logs we started collecting in Part 1 and set up crucial destinations to complete our data pipeline.
+This setup will ensure that our log data is not only securely stored for the long term but also available for immediate, real-time analysis, allowing us to monitor and respond to any critical events as they happen.

-We will be using two integrations supported by Cribl for our destination settings:
+We’ll be using two powerful integrations supported by Cribl for our destination configurations:

-- **AWS S3**: Provides long-term, secure storage.
+- **AWS S3**: Amazon Simple Storage Service (S3) is a highly scalable, secure, and durable storage solution.
+S3 is ideal for long-term log retention and archiving, allowing us to store large volumes of log data cost-effectively.
+With S3, we ensure that our logs are safely archived for future analysis, audits, or historical comparisons without taking up space on local storage.

-- **Splunk HEC**: Enables real-time data analysis.
+- **Splunk HEC (HTTP Event Collector)**: The Splunk HTTP Event Collector (HEC) enables real-time data ingestion into Splunk for analysis and visualization.
+HEC lets us send log data directly to Splunk over HTTP, providing instant access to fresh data for monitoring, alerting, and searching.
+This integration is essential for creating live dashboards and alerts, giving us a clear, immediate view of what’s happening in our environment.

-Let’s dive in and set these up!
+These two destinations offer a strong combination: AWS S3 for secure, long-term storage and Splunk HEC for rapid, actionable insights.
+Let’s get started with the setup!

 ---